Comparative Canadian Literature (Revision 3)

 English 551 is unique in its emphasis on the relationship between English - Canadian and French - Canadian writing, and on the exploration of ethnic minority writing and the immigrant experience in Canada.
 A number of theories on ethnic minority writing will be discussed.
 It is assumed that students in English 551 have some knowledge of Canadian literature and history.

-English 551 will be of particular interest to students in the following MAIS areas of inquiry: Cultural Studies or Canadian Studies.
+English 551 will be of particular interest to students in the following MAIS areas of inquiry: Cultural Studies or Canada, the North, and the Globe.

 To learn more about ENGL 551, the professor, the course syllabus, etc. click here.

 This exploration of the comparative study of Canadian literature is designed to help students achieve the following objectives.

 - Develop an understanding of cultural diversity in Canada with special emphasis on Quebec writing and racial questions.

 - Read, understand, and enjoy a number of significant works of English-Canadian and French-Canadian literature.

 - Introduce students to the comparative study of Canadian-Quebec writing in the context of social pluralism.

 - Begin to study Canadian immigrant writing and ethnic minority writing as a part of Canadian Studies.